armaan10/Megatron-LM/README.md

 * [Shall We Pretrain Autoregressive Language Models with Retrieval?
 A Comprehensive Study](https://arxiv.org/abs/2304.06762)
 * [InstructRetro: Instruction Tuning post Retrieval-Augmented Pretraining](https://arxiv.org/abs/2310.07713)
 * [An Empirical Study of Mamba-based Language Models](https://arxiv.org/abs/2406.07887)

+# Proactive Fault Tolerant System

+The GPU Monitoring Scripts are in the gpu_metric folder and the master node along with recovery scripts are in the master_scripts folder.